 Empowering one person as product owner, led by guiding purpose and values, eliminates confusion as to who is responsible for making decisions with the entire organization in mind, and who will be held accountable for the success (or failure) of the project.

-Rather than focus on compiling a vendor list or itemizing technology preferences, you must first establish purpose and guiding principles to reference when/if the team needs grounding or reminding of the holistic end objectives.
+Rather than focus on compiling a vendor list or itemizing technology preferences, first establish purpose and guiding principles to reference when/if the team needs grounding or reminding of the holistic end objectives.

 For purpose, this includes focus on meeting mission-critical community needs:

 - Service delivery: How people access your services online.

 - Community engagement: Meeting your community wherever and whenever, interacting when it’s most convenient for them.

 - Product need: What exact tools and services are you looking for.

 To complement purpose, establish values for how you will approach your relationship with vendor partners.
 These will be a point of reference for strategic, tactical and technical decisions.

 For example, San Rafael, Calif., approaches its vendor partnerships with these values: